Post job

 Columbus, OH

-Full-time: 3 days/week 7pm-7am Your experience matters At Columbus Springs - East, we are driven by a profound commitment to prioritize your well-being so you can provide exceptional care to others.
-Here, you're not just valued as an employee, but as a person.
-As an Assessment Specialist joining our team, you're embracing a vital mission dedicated to making communities healthier.
-Join us on this meaningful journey where your skills, compassion, and dedication will make a remarkable difference in the lives of those we serve.
-How you'll contribute * Receives inquiry calls and assists the caller with scheduling a face-to-face assessment to triage to the appropriate community referral * Assesses or ensures assessment by a qualified mental health professional of patients who present for assessment.
-Screens for medical and behavioral emergency conditions * Performs a comprehensive assessment and quality therapeutic care to patients seeking treatment of substance abuse, dual diagnosis or psychiatric or emotional disorders; coordinates with the clinical team/on-call physician to ensure these needs are met either at the facility or other appropriate community provider * Interprets treatment to patient and family to help reduce fear and other attitudes obstructing acceptance of care and continuation of treatment What we offer Fundamental to providing great care is supporting and rewarding our team.
-In addition to your base compensation, this position also offers: * Comprehensive Benefits: Multiple levels of medical, dental and vision coverage - with medical plans starting at just $10 per pay period - tailored benefit options for part-time and PRN employees, and more. * Financial Protection & PTO: Life, accident, critical illness, hospital indemnity insurance, short- and long-term disability, paid family leave and paid time off. * Financial & Career Growth: Higher education and certification tuition assistance, loan assistance and 401(k) retirement package and company match. * Employee Well-being: Mental, physical, and financial wellness programs (free gym memberships, virtual care appointments, mental health services and discount programs). * Professional Development: Ongoing learning and career advancement opportunities.
-Qualifications and requirements: * Bachelor's degree in social work or counseling and current unencumbered clinical license per state of practice guidelines. * Prior experience with psychiatric and chemical dependency patients * Must have strong clinical assessment skills * CPR and CPI certified within 30 days of employment * May be required to work flexible hours About us Columbus Springs - East is a 72-bed behavioral health hospital located in Columbus, OH, and is part of Lifepoint Health, a diversified healthcare delivery network committed to making communities healthier with acute care, rehabilitation, and behavioral health facilities from coast to coast.
-From your first day to your next career milestone-your experience matters.
-EEOC Statement "Columbus Springs - East is an Equal Opportunity Employer.
-Columbus Springs - East is committed to Equal Employment Opportunity for all applicants and employees and complies with all applicable laws prohibiting discrimination and harassment in employment."
+Assessment Specialist, Behavioral Health Full-time, Night Shift (3 days/week, 7pm-7am) Your experience matters Columbus Springs East is part of Lifepoint Health, a diversified healthcare delivery network with facilities coast to coast.
+We are driven by a profound commitment to prioritize your well-being so you can provide exceptional care to others.
+As an Assessment Specialist joining our team, you're embracing a vital mission dedicated to making communities healthier .
+Join us on this meaningful journey where your skills, compassion and dedication will make a remarkable difference in the lives of those we serve.
+How you'll contribute An Assessment Specialist who excels in this role: * Receives inquiry calls and assists the caller with scheduling a face-to-face assessment to triage to the appropriate community referral * Assesses or ensures assessment by a qualified mental health professional of patients who present for assessment.
+Screens for medical and behavioral emergency conditions * Performs a comprehensive assessment and quality therapeutic care to patients seeking treatment of substance abuse, dual diagnosis or psychiatric or emotional disorders; coordinates with the clinical team/on-call physician to ensure these needs are met either at the facility or other appropriate community provider * Interprets treatment to patient and family to help reduce fear and other attitudes obstructing acceptance of care and continuation of treatment Why join us We believe that investing in our employees is the first step to providing excellent patient care.
+In addition to your base compensation, this position also offers: * Comprehensive Benefits: Multiple levels of medical, dental and vision coverage for full-time and part-time employees. * Financial Protection & PTO: Life, accident, critical illness, hospital indemnity insurance, short- and long-term disability, paid family leave and paid time off. * Financial & Career Growth: Higher education and certification tuition assistance, loan assistance and 401(k) retirement package and company match. * Employee Well-being: Mental, physical, and financial wellness programs (free gym memberships, virtual care appointments, mental health services and discount programs). * Professional Development: Ongoing learning and career advancement opportunities.
+What we're looking for Applicants should have a Bachelor's degree in social work or counseling and a current unencumbered clinical licensure in the state of OH.
+Additional requirements include: * Prior experience with psychiatric and chemical dependency patients * Must have strong clinical assessment skills * CPR and CPI certified within 30 days of employment * May be required to work flexible hours More about Columbus Springs East Columbus Springs East is a 72-bed behavioral health hospital that has been offering exceptional care to the Columbus community for over 7 years.
+We are proud to be Accredited by The Joint Commission.
+Hourly range: $25.89-$34.96 per hour.
+EEOC Statement "Columbus Springs East is an Equal Opportunity Employer.
+Columbus Springs East is committed to Equal Employment Opportunity for all applicants and employees and complies with all applicable laws prohibiting discrimination and harassment in employment."

 • LCSW LISW - Ohio